-Now, as you probably know from reading my blog posts that I think that interval training is very applicable to what we do on the fireground.
 One of the unique components of the program is the 10-minute Interval Overhauls.
 These interval Overhauls are a combination of exercises that challenges the total body, allows you to work on firefighter skills, and simulates work on the fireground.
 And they can really "jack-up" your metabolism too!
 You'll discover these Overhauls can more realistically simulate the exhaustions felt on the fireground and rescue scene.

 You should choose between one of these three Overhauls after each strength training workout.
 There are thousands of options for these Overhauls (which I blog about often).
-If you create your own, I would like to know about it so please email me your ideas.
+If you create your own, let members of the Tactical Fitness Team know so other stations can also give them a try.